 If you'd prefer to buy once you're here, Ambleside and Keswick have many outdoor clothing stores to chose from, as do many of the smaller towns and villages.

 If you're just planning to stroll around the villages and towns, then flat comfortable shoes are a must.
 Most places have tarmaced pavements but check if you're staying further afield.
 Often it's good to wear sturdy shoes and bring a torch for those walks back from the pub in the evening!

 Jeans, trainers, a light jumper and a fleece will be fine for most seasons, with a coat during autumn and winter.

 A wind and waterproof jacket and over-trousers will make your walks a lot more comfortable.
 The temperature drops one degree for every 150 metres you ascend.
 So even if it's relatively warm in a valley, it can be pretty chilly on top of a high ridge.
 You should always carry extra clothing such as spare socks, hats and gloves.
-For a full list read our Checklist for walkers
+For a full list read our walker's checklist

 If you're doing fell walks, it's best to wear walking boots.
 They give ankle support and grip on rocky paths in a way trainers can't.